 3. International transaction rates.
 It’s very important that you’re fully aware of all international transaction rates for all of your debit and credit cards.
 Most banks charge 1-3%, but some charge as much as $10 per purchase.
 If you don’t know your bank’s fees, you could end up with hundreds or even thousands of dollars in surcharges.
 Make sure to ask about fees for both purchases and withdrawals.

 4. Travel-friendly debit and credit cards.
 Many banks offer a special debit or credit card that is specifically geared towards those who travel often or conduct a lot of banking overseas.
 Ideally you should look for a European-style chip-and-PIN card with no international transaction fees.
 I’m a big fan of Bank of America’s Travel Rewards card, which meets those criteria and also allows you to earn points which you can redeem for statement credits.
 It also has no annual fee, which is a big bonus.
-Capital One Venture Rewards and Chase Sapphire are both traveler friendly, although they do have annual fees and do not yet offer chip-and-PIN cards.
+Capital One Venture Rewards and Chase Sapphire are both traveler friendly, although they do have annual fees.
 American Express does offer several travel-friendly chip-and-PIN cards, but AMEX is not widely accepted in Europe, so make sure you have a good alternative card.